How to Generate Unique Random Coupon Codes?

 Vouchers tracking and ROI monitoring

-If you need to generate unique coupon codes, passwords or any unique numbers strings, especially when needed in bulk, we have good news; we open sourced a library that generates un-guessable coupon codes.
-It’s free of charge!
+If you need to generate unique coupon codes, passwords or any unique numbers strings, especially when needed in bulk, we have good news; we open sourced a library that generates unique coupon codes – fraud-protected and customizable.
+And the best thing – it’s free of charge!

 Random code generator from Voucherify – it’s pretty flexible and enables all the small hacks we shared above (length, charset, prefix, suffix, and pattern).

-It can generate an unlimited amount of codes in batches!
+It can generate an unlimited amount of codes in batches (but no more than 9999 at once!
 The generated codes can be used as random promotional codes, serial numbers, strong passwords, sweepstake codes, pin codes, voucher redeem codes and much more.
+And if you’re about to generate super-long codes, be warned that the maximum single code length is 100 characters (including optional prefix and postfix).

 Launch disgustingly effective coupon campaigns with Voucherify